-Was it kismet that we ran into Randy on top of a mountain in Colorado, seemingly at random??
-I mean what are the chances this guy served in the same group as some of our veterans on the 2019 Veterans Charity Ride?
+Was it Kismet that we ran into Randy Quarles on top of a mountain in Colorado, seemingly at random??
+I mean, what are the chances this guy served in the same group as some of our veterans on the 2019 Veterans Charity Ride?

-Yea, that happened, and it blew my mind!
+Yeah, that happened, and it blew my mind!
 We pulled our Fleet of Indian motorcycles and sidecars over to check out the ghost town of Leadville that sits atop Battle Mountain overlooking Eagle Gulch.
-The area was a thriving mining town back in the early days, but for about a century, the operations poured so many toxic pollutants into the eco-system the EPA declared the area off-limits.
+The area was a thriving mining town back in the early days, but for about a century, the operations poured so many toxic pollutants into the ecosystem that the EPA declared the area off-limits.

 As we were exploring the ruins of this town a guy walked over and asked if we were all veterans, having noted a bunch of guys wearing Combat Vets Motorcycle Association patches.
 We started talking to this guy only to find out he too was also a veteran.
 His name is Randy Quarles and he is now working on his career in photography.